 Soon after, he accepted a job as a communicable disease investigator with Santa Clara County.
 He became known for his cultural sensitivity and was named the Santa Clara Public Health Department employee of the year in 1999.
 Following a joint Master’s degree in Social Work and Public Health at San Diego State University, he completed a doctorate in Public Health at U.C.
 Berkeley School of Public Health.
 In his current work as an epidemiologist at the San Francisco Department of Public Health, he evaluates community behavioral health programs funded by San Francisco’s Mental Health Services Act.
 He develops evaluations plans and implements them in culturally and linguistically.

-Dr. Ibarra lives in Oakland with his long-term partner, Ramon Mendez.
-Dr. Ibarra enjoys reading, spending time with family, and maintaining an active lifestyle.
+Dr. Ibarra lives in Oakland and enjoys reading, spending time with family, and maintaining an active lifestyle.

-Les DeWitt, BS, Board Member, is a well-known figure in education and public service on the San Francisco Peninsula.
+Les DeWitt is a well-known figure in education and public service on the San Francisco Peninsula.
 He is a 1970 graduate of the University of California, Los Angeles with a degree in Political Science.
-Since 1990, he has worked with Dr. Winkleby, serving on the board of the Stanford Medical Youth Science Program, helping guide its youth mentoring programs.
+Since 1990, he has worked with Dr. Winkleby, serving on the board of the Stanford Medical Youth Science Program and helping guide its youth mentoring programs.
 He brings an extensive knowledge of youth programs, local schools, fiscal management, and fundraising to the Board.

-In 2002, Mr. DeWitt founded the Fund for Peace Initiatives, a community based nongovernmental organization whose mission is to foster peace-building through civil advocacy, education and art.
-A focus is to disarm violence in all of its forms, from children with weapons in schools and communities to nation-states armed with nuclear weapons.
+In 2002, Mr. DeWitt founded the Fund for Peace Initiative, a community-based nongovernmental organization whose mission is to foster peace-building through civil advocacy, education, and art.
+One focus is to disarm violence in all of its forms, from children with weapons in schools to nation-states armed with nuclear weapons.

-Mr. DeWitt is married to Lezlie Geer of Woodland, CA and they have three children.
+Mr. DeWitt is married to Lezlie Geer of Woodland, CA and has three children.